COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Specific definitions of diarrhea vary widely.
 Acute diarrhea is generally considered to be an abnormal increase in stool liquid that lasts more than 4 days but less than 2 weeks.
 Another definition suggests that diarrhea is an increase in stool liquidity (>300 mL of stool) and frequency (the passage of more than three unformed stools) during a 24-hour period.
 Diarrhea is considered chronic when it persists longer than 2 months.

-The large and small bowel are very sensitive to ionizing radiation.
+The large and small bowel are sensitive to ionizing radiation.
 Although the probability of tumor control increases with the radiation dose, so does the damage to normal tissues.
 Acute side effects to the intestines occur at approximately 10 Gy.
 Because curative doses for many abdominal or pelvic tumors range between 50 and 75 Gy, enteritis is likely to occur.

 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.

 Common factors that contribute to the development of constipation in the general population include the following:

 Constipation can be a presenting symptom of cancer, or it can occur later as a side effect of a growing tumor or treatment of the tumor.
 For patients with cancer, additional causative factors include the following:

 Any of these factors can occur because of the disease process, aging, debilitation, or treatment.